 An annotated bibliography is a list of references (bibliography) which includes a summary and often a comment on or evaluation of each reference.
-It is a common assessment task at university because it develops your research and reading skills and prepares you for later writing tasks.
+It is a common assessment task at university because it develops your research and reading skills and can prepare you for later writing tasks.

 Introduction to annotated bibliographies